-Operating System: The clinic management system can be designed to work with various operating systems, such as Windows, MacOS, or Linux.
+Operating System: The Hospital Management System can be designed to work with various operating systems, such as Windows, MacOS, or Linux.
 The system should be compatible with the specific version of the operating system that the desktop computer is running.